test-stack/cheese/docs/introduction/checklist.md

 - Server resource monitor ?
 - Api resource monitor ?
 - We will throughput test case manually ?
+- Test failed and passed ?
+- Impact on another part of the infrastructure ?
+- Application logs ?
+- Proxy logs ?
+- Performance of database ?
+- Performance of infrastructure ?

 ## How will be a evaluate results of test ?